Common brass playing faults and how to solve them

 Problems with low notes

 Low notes can sound nasal unless the lips are as open as they can be.
 Imagine that you have a hot potato in your mouth and use the vowel 'Taw'.
-Jaw should move outwards slightly.
+Jaw should move outwards and downwards slightly.

 Practice

 Get a good quality mouthpiece that isn't too small - this is the most important part of the instrument and keep it clean.
 It is a good idea to go to somewhere like Phil Parker to try out a selection.
 The one that comes with the instrument is usually not ideal and too small.
+Best mouthpiece manufacturers are Vincent Bach and Schilke.

 Comments